phil-stein/mooh_engine/README.md

     - there is a apply transform option but its experimental
   - [ ] math_ivec2.h doesnt get included in terrain.c, maybe everywhere
   - [?] some shader sometimes buggs, my have been caused by the point below, weird matrices and such
-  - [ ] deserializing scene sometimes adds pink point light infront of camera
   - [ ] terrain-chunks dont get culled properly
   - [ ] point light entity *1* is not parented to the player,
         but the player is it's parent
         aka. parenting is broken prob. in serialization
-  - [ ] removing objects in editor causes crash
   - [ ] minimizing window to sys tray causes framebuffer crash [also mentioned here]()
-  - [x] serialization or something adds pointlights every u play
-  - [x] play mode doesnt work anymore
-  - [x] deselecting doesnt clear the outline buffer
   - [ ] freeing cubemap doesnt seem to actually free any memory
-  - [ ] brick material on groud isnt the same as the other cubes
-    - they should all be referencing the same material_t
-    - [x] assetm_get_material() creates each time called
-    - [x] check if other assetm_get_...() also create new each time
-    - [x] check if assetm_shader is even used, for custom shaders i guess

 ## optimizations
   - [ ] [multithreading](#multithreading)